ajcode404/ab-airline-checkin-poc/README.md

 docker exec -it test-mysql bash
 ```

-- Create new user mysql (connecting with root is not allowed on docker)
+- Create new user mysql (connecting with root is not allowed on docker), please note that doing below is risky on production grade software.
 ```mysql
 CREATE USER 'akash'@'%' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON *.* TO 'akash'@'%';